Max Payne 2: The Fall of Max Payne

-Max Payne 2: The Fall of Max Payne is a 2003 third-person shooter video game developed by Remedy Entertainment and published by Rockstar Games.
+Max Payne 2: The Fall of Max Payne is a 2003 third-person shooter game developed by Remedy Entertainment and published by Rockstar Games.
 It is the sequel to 2001's Max Payne and the second game in the Max Payne series.
 Set two years after the events of the first game, the sequel finds Max Payne working again as a detective for the New York City Police Department (NYPD), while struggling with nightmares about his troubled past.
 After being unexpectedly reunited with contract killer Mona Sax, Max must work with her to resolve a conspiracy filled with death and betrayal, which will test where his true loyalties lie.

-The game is played from a third-person perspective.
+Max Payne 2 is played from a third-person perspective.
 Throughout the single-player campaign, players mainly control Max, with Mona being playable in a few select levels.
 Both playable characters have access to a wide variety of weapons to eliminate enemies, as well as a bullet-time ability, which slows down time during combat.
-The bullet-time mechanic has been upgraded in Max Payne 2 to allow players to move faster as they kill more enemies, as well as reload weapons instantly.
+The bullet-time mechanic has been upgraded in the game to allow players to move faster as they kill more enemies, as well as reload weapons instantly.
 Due to the Havok physics engine being used, the game also features improved ragdoll physics.
 The story is again told mostly through graphic novel panels with voice-overs, although several traditional cutscenes are also used.
-Whereas the first game's plot was inspired by Norse mythology and traditional hard-boiled detective novels, the sequel is mostly based on tragic love stories like those seen in films noir, with Max and Mona's relationship being central to the game's narrative.
+Whereas the first game's plot was inspired by Norse mythology and traditional hard-boiled detective novels, the sequel is mostly based on tragic love stories like those seen in film noir, with Max and Mona's relationship being central to the game's narrative.

-Max Payne 2 was released in October 2003 for Microsoft Windows, in November for the Xbox, and in December for the PlayStation 2.
-It received highly positive reviews from critics and, like its predecessor, has been cited as one of the greatest video games ever made.
+Max Payne 2 was released for Windows in October 2003, for the Xbox in November, and for the PlayStation 2 in December.
+The game received highly positive reviews from critics and, like its predecessor, has been cited as one of the greatest video games ever made.
 Praise focused on its action and story, while criticism targeted its short length.
 Despite the positive reception, the game sold poorly, leading Rockstar Games' parent company Take-Two Interactive to cite Max Payne 2's sales as a cause for the company's reforecast finances of 2004.
 Max Payne 2 received several industry awards, including Outstanding Art Direction at the Golden Satellite Awards 2004, and Editors' Choice Awards from GamePro, IGN, and GameSpy.
 A sequel, Max Payne 3, was released by Rockstar in May 2012.
-A remake is in development for PlayStation 5, Windows, and Xbox Series X/S.
+Remakes of Max Payne 1 & 2 are in development by Remedy and will be published by Rockstar for PlayStation 5, Windows, and Xbox Series X/S.